Suyannesara/cbr_base_detector/README.md

-### 🤖 CBR Base Detector
+### 🤖 CBR drone landing pad Detector

-This repository aims to detect the CBR base used in OBR.
+This repository aims to detect the drone landing pad used in CBR (Brazilian Robtics Competition).

-_Use the base_images folder to get the cbr_base images to test these samples_
+_Use the pad_images folder to get the cbr landing pad images to test these samples_

 #### 1. Detection Model